danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 ---
-title: "Signaling Use Cases for Collaborative Traffic Differentiation"
+title: "Host to Network Signaling Use Cases for Collaborative Traffic Differentiation"
-abbrev: "Collaborative Host/Network Signaling: Use Cases"
+abbrev: "Host to Network Signaling: Use Cases"
 category: info

 docname: draft-rwbr-tsvwg-signaling-use-cases-latest